Ahmadhiyya International School: Class schedule

+Ahmadhiyya students that study arts and crafts as an optional subject are required to attend those classes after the end of the morning session from 1:00 pm to 2:00 pm.

 Ahmadhiyya also has established night class schedules for exam preparation and per student demand.

 Education system

 Ahmadhiyya has a custom syllabus that is made specially for the kindergarten and preschool children up to UKG.
 Afterwards, it is changed to the current Maldivian Syllabus followed to Grade 7.
-The Cambridge International General Certificate of Secondary Education (IGCSE) is then followed in Grade 8,9 and 10.
+The Cambridge International General Certificate of Secondary Education (IGCSE) is then followed in Grade 8, 9 and 10.
 A final exam takes places beginning at October and ending midway into November.
-Maldivians also has the Secondary School Certificate (SSC) Syllabus which includes the subjects Islam and Dhivehi with Quran recently being removed from the syllabus.
+Maldivians also have the Secondary School Certificate (SSC) Syllabus which includes the subjects Islam and Dhivehi, with Quran recently being removed from the syllabus.

 After O' Level's, Edexel A' Levels are continued with a final exam conducted on the end of the year for Grade 11 and 12.

-Uniform code

-The uniform consists of black shoes and socks, the exact fabric sample given by the school as the torso with white short sleeves.
-This is not true for the students studying grade 11 and 12 where it is replaced with gray long sleeves.
-A black pair of pants are also part of the code.
-Students are advised to cut their hair every two to three months and trim any facial hair.
-This rule still applies to higher secondary but are allowed to grow their facial hair up to a certain limit.

-For girls, the same white sleeves and torso pattern applies.
-But the trousers are replaced with black tights that are around 1-2 cm loose from the actual leg width.
-A gray hijab is also recommended to wear.
-If the student is unable to get a gray hijab, slight variation is accepted but only to that reason.
-For non-hijab girls, a gray ribbon is strongly advised to wear.

-An activity uniform is available to both boys and girls which are almost identical.
-Black pants with green strips from hip to feet.
-Torso with the top half white and the bottom half dark gray.
-The sleeves are short.
-One fourth of the top sleeve is white while the rest is dark gray to match the torso.

-Failure to follow these rules can lead to the student being sent home.